DataDog/hiring-engineers/answers.md

 A full description of each of the JSON arguments can be found in the [API Documentation](https://docs.datadoghq.com/api/?lang=bash#dashboards), for now I'll just callout some of the more important fields:

 * `title` is required to help you identify your Timeboard and the graph(s) within it.
-* `type` refers to how you want your data to display.
-The type of graph you use directly correlates with the function you're applying to your data.
-	* For example we'll be using the `timeseries` visualization for average and anomalies graphs so we can see how those metrics perform over time.
-	* Conversely we'll use `query_value` as it's designed to show a single value and we're wanting to see the sum of our metric.
-	* A full list of the different widgets can be found [here](https://docs.datadoghq.com/dashboards/widgets/).
 * `q` refers to the metric(s) you want to view and any manipulation you want to perform on them.
 For this example we're going to map three different metrics:
 	* Average of my_metric on my host machine -> `avg:my_metric{host:WKARGES-10P.fourwindsinteractive.com}`
 	* Rollup sum of my_metric over the past hour -> `avg:my_metric{*}.rollup(sum, 1)`
 	* Anomalies in MySQL's CPU usage -> `anomalies(avg:mysql.performance.cpu_time{*}, 'basic', 2)`
+* `type` refers to how you want your data to display.
+The type of graph you use directly correlates with the function you're applying to your data.
+	* For example we'll be using the `timeseries` visualization for average and anomalies graphs so we can see how those metrics perform over time.
+	* Conversely we'll use `query_value` for our rollup as it's designed to show a single value and we're wanting to see the sum of our metric.
+	* A full list of the different widgets can be found [here](https://docs.datadoghq.com/dashboards/widgets/).

 Once you've filled out the necessary arguments in your JSON body (see my [completed example](configfiles/WK_CustomTimeBoard.json)), you can submit the `POST` request.
 You should see a response similar to [this](configfiles/POST_response.json).